zulip/zulip/docs/contributing/gsod-ideas.md

 for details on our various existing documentation systems.

-In part due to past work by a technical writer, Zulip has a well-documented and easy to setup development environment for a project of its scope.
+In part due to past work by a technical writer, Zulip has a well-documented and easy-to-set-up development environment for a project of its scope.
 Use
 [our first-time Zulip developer guide](../overview/contributing.html#your-first-codebase-contribution) to get your Zulip development environment set up.
 If you have any